 - Reductions in commuting and business travel which reduced the carbon footprint.

 - Cost containment measures which resulted in the postponement of some sustainability projects.

 One of the most heavily impacted markets, the market for recycled plastics, provides us with an illustration.

-The Recycled Polymer Markets Illustrates Some of these Impacts
+The Recycled Polymer Markets Illustrates the Impacts on Bulk Liquid Transport

 Plastic is the third most recycled material in the world after steel and aluminum (paper is 4th).
 Polyethylene terephthalate (PET) is the most commonly recycled plastic.
 This ubiquitous product is used in fibers for clothing, containers for liquids and foods, thermoforming for manufacturing, and in combination with glass fiber for engineering resins.
 PET resin can be classified as the bottle, fiber, or film grade but bottle grade resin is the most common form.
 PET in its resin format is transported as a bulk liquid to be manufactured into plastic water or soda bottles and other food-grade packaging.
 (Stephens)